xuyennguyen/rojo/README.md

 > **NOTES:**
 >
-> 1. These are just the rendering backends that are supported out of the box.
+> 1. These are just the rendering backends that are supported out of the box, i.e. the "stock" rendering backends.
-> 2. DirectX (and possibly other APIs) may be supported in the future.
+> 2. DirectX (and possibly other APIs) may be supported in the future (out of the box).

 ## Dependencies

 In order to build/use this library, it is reccomended that you use CMake to do so.
 As I am using CMake as a build system.
 It is possible to not use CMake, but it will make your life much harder.

-An updated compiler that supports C++11 features.
+Also, you should have an updated compiler, that supports the majority of the C++11 standard.

 ## Installation

 The library is mainly header-only, due to the use of templates.
 However, there are some parts of the library that are required to be compiled.
-The binaries produced by the build process can be configured within CMake, and are designated by `ROJO_BUILD_<X>` variables.
+The binaries produced by the build process can be configured within CMake, and are designated by `ROJO_BUILD_<X>` variables (e.g. `ROJO_BUILD_OGL3_BACKEND` builds the OpenGL 3 graphics backend).

 It is reccomended that you setup the build system like so: